Press-Play-On-Tape/SpaceCab/README.md

 - Confirm number of levels (MAX_NUMBER_OF_LEVELS)
 - Confirm score to achieve in each level.
-  - **[SC 2018-07-10] : It will be a number of customer requirement, some level will have only 1, for exemple in level 5 you only have to get 1 customer to the gate from the start, but the level is a hard one, so faster you can do it, the more money you get, but it's hard.**
+  - [SC 2018-07-10] ~~It will be a number of customer requirement, some level will have only 1, for exemple in level 5 you only have to get 1 customer to the gate from the start, but the level is a hard one, so faster you can do it, the more money you get, but it's hard.~~